-And right there’s the problem, don’t you think?
+And that’s the problem, don’t you think?
 Thanksgiving—that is, the genuine expression of gratitude—can’t be commanded.
 It’s like your mom, after you forgot to say “Thank you,” prompting you with the oh-so-patient “You’re welcome.”
 Sure, you say “Thanks” then, but it doesn’t quite mean the same thing.

 So how do we preach Thanksgiving?
 I can’t say I’ve got the whole thing figured out, but I’ve found a few clues in Luke’s story of the 10 lepers that’s often the reading for Thanksgiving services: 10 lepers are healed; one returns, and it’s a Samaritan, no less.
 OK, so one way to go is to lift up the Samaritan as an example.
 Trouble is most of us hate examples like this because they just make us feel guilty.